-Have you just found yourself on the wrong end of an economic downturn frantically googling “Investing during a recession” or “How to invest in a recession?”
+Have you just found yourself on the wrong end of a stock market crash frantically googling “Investing during a recession” or “How to invest in a recession?”
 Well.
 Lucky for you it’s really easy!
 So don’t stress and read on.

 You might already know that economic downturns are a good time to buy stocks or even investment properties at a discount.